jaherrmann/hearthstoneDeckTracker/ProjectPlan.md

 ### Week 6
 - [x ] Weekly journal entry
-- [ ] Add the ability to create a profile
+- [x ] Add the ability to create a profile
-- [ ] Create ability for different profiles to have different decks (how the hell will I do this?)
+- [x ] Create ability for different profiles to have different decks (how the hell will I do this?)
 - [x ] Create a login page
-- [ ] Search Functionality
+- [x  ] Search Functionality

 ### Week 7
 - [x ] Weekly journal entry
-- [ ] Fully implement an API
+- [ x] Fully implement an API
 - [ ] Create ability to edit decks
 - [ ] Record wins and losses
 - [ ] Add in a percentage calculator using wins and losses